EU report on the impact of electric vehicles in European manufacturing

 “Electric vehicles: Shifting gear or changing direction?” is a case study by the EU agency Eurofound within their project Future of Manufacturing in Europe.
 The study is focused on the impact of electric vehicles for the European vehicle manufacturing industry.

-Swedish Electromobility Centre played a key role in the execution of the study by offering knowledge about, and contacts to, the Swedish vehicle industry.
+The study was lead by Faugert & Co, and Swedish Electromobility Centre played a key role by offering knowledge about, and contacts to, the Swedish vehicle industry.
 The Centre hosted a workshop at Chalmers with representatives from the west Sweden vehicle cluster, which contributed to the findings.
 The participants were Michael Östberg, Alelion, Hans Fogelberg, Region Västra Götaland, Hans-Olof Dahlberg, Swedish Energy Agency, Pontus Andreasson, Volvo, JC Persson from ETC Battery and FuelCells, and the Swedish Electromobility Centre’s Director Elna Holmberg and electric vehicle expert Magnus Karlström.

 The study concludes that the production of the electric drivetrain and the batteries of electric vehicles will lead to changes both in the production line and in the value chain.
 The transition to electric vehicles and changes in the value chain will influence tasks and jobs and the demand for skills.
 Manufacturing of electric vehicles requires a wide range of engineers, for example power electronics.
 The required new skills are often related to using new materials, producing and developing the batteries, increased use of IT, and designing and operating the production process itself, for example process engineering.
 In addition, skills are required to integrate new technology into vehicles.
 Multidisciplinary skill sets such as mechatronics are going to be an asset.